 Sometimes, discovering the right size is a matter of trial and error.

-You should always read the product label before use to learn more about the product material
+You should always read the product label before use to learn more about the materials in any menstrual product.

 Your cup should come with instructions for care and cleaning.
 Here are some general guidelines: